alexanderaleskin/telegram_django_bot/README.rst

 where ``BotMenuElemForm`` is a descendant of the ``Django ModelFrom`` class, so it has a similar structure and parameterization methods.
-`` form_name `` -- stands for the name of the form and is used in some messages sent to Telegram users.
+`` form_name ``  stands for the name of the form and is used in some messages sent to Telegram users.

 TelegaViewSet has quite a lot in common with Viewset analogs tailored for WEB development (for example, `django-rest-framework viewsets <https://www.django-rest-framework.org/api-guide/viewsets/>`_ ).
-However, as part of the development of Telegram bots, TelegaViewSet has a number of features:
+However, as part of the development of Telegram bots, TelegaViewSet has some special features:

-1. A special way to create elements;
+1. An unusual way to create elements;
-2. The display of information in bots is limited and most often comes down to displaying text and buttons, so the viewset in addition to business logic, it includes the creation of standard responses to user actions in the form of messages with buttons.
+2. The display of information in bots is limited and most often comes down to displaying text and buttons, so the viewset in addition to business logic includes the creation of standard responses to user actions in the form of messages with buttons.

 Forms